 Crack cocaine is a powerful and highly addictive stimulant that causes a rapid high.
 Addiction to crack cocaine can be extremely dangerous, even fatal.
-If you are struggling with crack cocaine abuse, it’s important to get help as soon as possible.
+If you are struggling with problematic crack cocaine use, it’s important to get help as soon as possible.
 If you are worried about a friend or family member who is addicted to crack cocaine, do not delay getting help.
-Oftentimes, a person who is in the throes of cocaine addiction is not rational or logical, and it is up to you to seek help.
+Oftentimes, a person who is in the throes of cocaine addiction is not rational or logical, and it may be up to you to seek help.
 There are several resources available to you, including crack cocaine hotlines where you can get more information about cocaine addiction and how to overcome it.

 Table of Contents